cjstehno/dmtools/spellbooks/README.md

 # Spellbooks

 > A spellbook management application that allows importing from formatted spell files.
+Spells not included.

 ![alt text](spellbooks-shot.png "Screenshot")